 NBAS examiners are trained to get the “best performance” from the child by doing everything possible to support the infant in "succeeding."
 For example, one part of the exam looks at an infant's ability to self-console when she is upset.
 Some infants console themselves easily, while others have a more difficult time.
 If the infant cannot console herself, the examiner takes measured steps to help her.
 Not only do we learn how much support the infant may need at home, but also how far along the child is at completing her developmental agenda.

 By the end of the exam, the examiner has developed a vibrant portrait of the newborn, which can be used to tailor caregiving to the baby's specific physical needs and behavioral style.
 Does the baby like to be handled?
 Is the baby receptive to social interaction?
 Does the baby easily calm herself?
-"One of the important things about the Scale is that it parallels what parents are looking for," Dr. Brazelton says.
+"One of the important things about the Scale is that it parallels what parents are looking for," according to Dr. Brazelton.
 "It puts health care providers on the same wavelength as parents."

 Brazelton, T.B., & Nugent, J.K.
 (2011).
 The Neonatal Behavioral Assessment Scale.
 Mac Keith Press, Cambridge.

 The Newborn Infant Network is committed to providing education, training and certification of professionals who wish to use the NBAS in their research.
 Please check the trainings section to learn further about NBAS trainings around the world.

 To learn more about NBAS trainings, click here